andrew/ultimate-awesome/README.md

 - [Awesome-Private-Browsing](https://github.com/onsitejs/Awesome-Private-Browsing) - A curated list of awesome private web browsing tools, projects, software, ideas, and resources.
 - [awesome-liferay](https://github.com/rafoli/awesome-liferay) - :squirrel: A curated list of awesome Liferay docs, libraries, blogs and other resources.
 - [awesome-dva](https://github.com/rarecoil/awesome-dva) - A curated list of "damn vulnerable apps" and exploitable VMs / wargames.
 See contributing.md for information.
+- [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
+Best practices of prompt enginnering for developers.
+AI-powered tools for coding and UX/UI design.
+Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-solana-ai-hackathon](https://github.com/tkorkmazeth/awesome-solana-ai-hackathon) - Welcome to the Solana AI Agent Hackathon repository!
 This resource is your ultimate guide to creating, deploying, and managing autonomous AI agents powered by Solana and cutting-edge tools.
 - [awesome-go-blogs](https://github.com/wangrenjun/awesome-go-blogs) - A curated list of Gopher Blogs.
 - [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.